Pulau Sipadan Island Permits

 In reaction to these warning signals, the Malaysian Government ordered that all the resorts on Sipadan Island shall be relocated by December 31, 2004.
 As a result, most resorts were shifted to the island Mabul and one to the island Kapalai.
 Later, on April 1, 2006, a system was introduced whereby a person required a permit for diving at Sipadan.

 The right to issue permits is vested with Sabah Parks.
-They issue 120 permits per day which is divided among only 12 dive resorts (as listed above).
+They issue 176 permits per day which is divided among the dive resorts and dive centers (as listed above).
 The number of permits each resort gets is based upon its size.
 One permit gives a diver the right to dive or visit Sipadan for one day.

 However, everyone who stays at a resort does not automatically get a permit.
 The resort has to submit the names and other details of the guests to Sabah Parks for a permit to be issued.